Olive Garden Chicken Scampi

 How to Make Olive Garden Chicken Scampi

 1. Bread the chicken first.
-Dredge chicken tenders in flour, milk, and salt & pepper.
-Let rest while you are preparing the pasta and vegetables.
+Dredge the chicken tenders in flour, milk, salt, and pepper.
+Let them rest while you prepare the pasta and vegetables.

 2. Prepare the pasta according to the package instructions.